openaps/docs/docs/docs/Customize-Iterate/oref1.md

 NOTE OF CAUTION:
 * oref1 is different than oref0, the baseline "traditional" OpenAPS implementation that only uses temporary basal rates.
-* As of July 1, oref1-related features are still being tested in the "dev" branch.

 ## Only run oref1 with the following caveats in mind: